European shares bounce back as Chinese data reassures

 * China growth beats forecasts; slowest for 18 months

-* Euro STOXX 50 up 1.5 pct, moves above 50-day moving average (Updates to add closing prices)
+* Euro STOXX 50 up 1 pct, moves above 50-day moving average (Updates prices, adds quote, detail)

 By Alistair Smout and Blaise Robinson